Best daily deals

 Adam Molina / Android Authority

-While Amazon is leading the way when it comes to alternative ways of triggering voice assistants, that’s not saying much.
+Though Amazon is leading the way when it comes to alternative ways of triggering voice assistants, that’s not saying much.
 Apple, Google, and Samsung don’t offer any customization, so Amazon automatically wins by letting you change Alexa’s wake word to “Echo,” “Amazon,” “Computer,” or “Ziggy.”
-That’s still a mediocre selection — particularly Ziggy, which may avoid accidental triggers, but sounds like someone at Amazon was a fan of reggae or ’70s newspaper comics.
+That’s still a mediocre selection — particularly Ziggy, which may avoid accidental triggers, but sounds like someone at Amazon is a fan of reggae or ’70s newspaper comics.

 There are a few legitimate reasons for restricting options.
 Though most smart speaker commands are processed via cloud servers, wake words are always processed locally for a quick response — meaning the simpler things are, the better.
-Words must also be long enough to be distinguishable while simultaneously hard to confuse for something else.
+Words must also be long enough to be distinguishable, while simultaneously hard to confuse for something else.
 Limiting user choice ensures that customers don’t get frustrated when an Echo refuses to answer to the name of their favorite Dune or Harry Potter character.

-We are living in 2023, mind you, and with other advancements in tech, it feels increasingly arbitrary to call our “personal” voice assistants by a name someone else picked.
+We are living in 2024, mind you, and with other advancements in tech, it feels increasingly arbitrary to call our “personal” voice assistants by a name someone else picked.
 Alexa’s existing wake words don’t work well for everyone, and surely there’s some way of allowing broader customization while keeping the guard rails intact.

 Which upgrade would you want most on a 5th-gen Amazon Echo?

-2937 votes
+4104 votes